bsc-wdc/compss-doc/COMPSs_Manuals/rtd/source/Sections/03_User_Manual_App_Exec.rst

 this file.
 If the file-transfers are successfully and the jobs are submitted, users should check the ``jobs`` folder and look at the error messages produced inside each job.
-Users should notice that if there are :math:`_RESUBMITTED` files something inside the job is failing.
+Users should notice that if there are *RESUBMITTED* files something inside the job is failing.

 Tasks are not executed
 ----------------------